felipegb94/learned-compressive-spad-histograms-iccv2023/data_gener/README.md

 # Data Generation Code

 Adapted from Lindell et al., 2018 and Peng et al. 2020.

+There aren't significant changes over the core simulation code.
+I mainly re-organized the codebase to increase code re-usage between training and testing set simulations.
+I also try to make it easier to input different PSFs/laser waveforms to simulate the data.

+Another major change is that I save additional information in each training instance including: baseline depth estimates, info about signal and background levels, and bin size.
 ## SPAD Measurement Simulation Pipeline

 ### Inputs